-Italy is a leader in international cooperation on nutrition issues, though funding is low
+Italy has shown international political leadership on nutrition issues, though funding is low

-Precisely quantifying Italy’s engagement in the area is difficult, particularly as Italy did not make a commitment at the 2013 launch of the Nutrition for Growth Summit.
-Italy also doesn’t participate in the reporting framework set by the ‘Scaling Up Nutrition’ (SUN) initiative to track nutrition-sensitive interventions.
-According to data from the Organisation for Economic Co-operation and Development (OECD), Italy’s funding for basic nutrition is low: It stood at US$6 million in 2016, up from US$2 million in 2015.
+Precisely quantifying Italy’s engagement in the nutrition sector is difficult, particularly as Italy did not make a commitment at the 2013 launch of the Nutrition for Growth Summit.
+Italy also doesn’t participate in the reporting framework set by the ‘Scaling Up Nutrition’ (SUN) initiative to track nutrition-sensitive interventions, nor does it report to the Global Nutrition Report.
+Although it doesn’t contribute financially, Italy hosted a high-level political meeting of the SUN initiative in Sudan in 2018 and the AICS has on-going initiatives to support the Sudanese population in the poverty alleviation and nutrition sector.
+According to data from the Organisation for Economic Co-operation and Development (OECD), Italy’s funding for basic nutrition ( nutrition-specific activities) stood at US$6 million in 2017, up from US$2 million in 2015.

 Nutrition policy is shaped by the DGCS and by AICS offices